kiba/Writings/atg/chp4_welcome_to_the_future.md

 "I understand.
 When will I expect this to be done?"

-"I given my team a deadline of three weeks to prepare for this mission."
+"I gave my team a deadline of three weeks to prepare for this mission."

 ***
 **Colonel Frank Cromwell**